zhangbozhb/ChameleonSwift/README.md

 ### Advance usage

-* 1, Config switch theme
+* 1, Auto callback config
     To save your time, ThemeServiceConfig may be your favor.
     Several properties are pre defined for you.
 When specified property is true, ch_ch_switchTheme(_:) user it's parent data